-Additionally, you must add a class of display to your tables.
-(You can change the class, but then you'll need to change the trigger above from table.display to whatever class you want to you.
-You might have different triggers with different options for different tables.)
+You also must add a class of display to your tables.
+You can change the class, but then you'll need to change the trigger defined in the \$(document).ready() function in the default layout from table.display to the class you prefer.